 - Clinical faculty selected who match the culture and climate of the school where they supervise.

-- Cooperating teachers who were matched to the student's demographic information and desires.
+- Mentor teachers who were matched to the student's demographic information and desires.

 Advantages for the district and what we commit to:

 Partner schools benefit because principals will interview and select which students come to their schools.
 (Only students who are well prepared will be allowed to interview).
 Students can be selected to match the culture and climate of the school, to fulfill current or anticipated needs of the school (employment), and to address other concerns the school might have.
 The school will be able to plan on the arrival and resources these students provide.
 The school will benefit from the infusion of energy and training on current best practices our students will bring.
-The collaboration will influence what and how BYU-Idaho teaches, as well as what and how the partner schools teach.
+The collaboration will influence what and how BYU-Idaho teaches.
 The idea for partner schools has been discussed with various partner schools over the last six years.
-There has been hopes for a lab school and ways to increase the quality of our field experiences.
 The doors that have opened to make the Partner Schools Program possible did not open by luck or good fortune, but by divine providence and intervention.

 School districts become partners with BYU-Idaho in producing future employees that are better and specifically prepared to teach students within the climate and culture of their specific district.